Irwin County Detention Center: Dawn Wooten

 Dawn Wooten, now known as the ICE whistleblower, had seen the COVID violations and became more alarmed as women began to describe experiences of uninformed sterility.
 In 2020, Wooten reported these issues to her supervisors, leading to her demotion to an on-call position.
 Following the demotion, she was not called to fulfill any further shifts at the center, and although she was never formally terminated, she was effectively side-lined.
 Wooten struggled to secure further employment due to her publicity, which affected her and her family.

 Wooten would eventually be represented by Project South and the Government Accountability Project when she made the whistleblower complaints in 2020.
 She would continue to advocate for her patients calling for congressional action.
 For her advocacy Wooten has won many awards including the 2021 Joe Callaway Award for Civic Courage, the Feleta Wilson Award, the 2022 Physicians for Human Rights Award, and the 2022 HMH Foundation First Amendment Award.
 The Giraffe Heroes Project named her as a Giraffe Hero and she was also portrayed in the Americans Who Tell Truth Portrait series.

 2025

-By October 2025 however, ICE renewed a contract with Irwin County Detention Center.
+In October 2025 ICE renewed a contract with Irwin County Detention Center.